funktionio/funktion/examples/blog-example/ReadMe.md

 This example shows how to combine some functions and flows.

+Here's how to try it out.
+For more help on how to use the funktion CLI [check out the documentation](https://funktion.fabric8.io/docs/#cli)

 ```json

 echo "lets create the functions - pass -w to watch for file changes"